Don't write handwriting off

 In 2012 a study by researchers at Indiana University, found that young children, who wrote words as opposed to typed them, showed an increased activation in the brain when shown their work again whilst placed within a brain scanner.
 The researchers concluded that the act of writing itself created a strong cognitive link between the learning and the creation of work, which resulted in deeper learning in the student.
 For adults, handwriting also appears to bring benefits.
 Studies on note taking have shown that with writing, not only are we able to capture more of what was said but also it forces us to think of the content more than if it had been typed.

 At Kumon we know the importance of developing key motor skills in children from a young age to support them throughout school and beyond.
-Far from swiping and typing our pencil skills programmes mean that children can learn to build up their motor skills from the arm to the wrist and finally to their fingers.
+Our pencil skills programmes mean that children can learn to build up their motor skills from the arm to the wrist and finally to their fingers.
 Not only does this help them with tying up laces, doing up buttons and holding spoons, but crucially it means they can start to hold a pencil and access the curriculum at school from day one.

 Reference: TES 23 February 2018